Skeyelab/TicketsToMongo/README.md

 Setup
 ------

-This requires the following: *  *
+This requires the following:

-*Web server to receive API calls from Zendesk *
+-   Web server to receive API calls from Zendesk

-blah
+-   Mongodb